00labs/huma-monorepo/0_doc/2.0-docs/products/huma/faqs.md

 Yes.
 Huma has a **dynamic pool cap** based on real-world capital demand from PayFi partners to ensure high utilization rates.
 When the cap is reached:

-- New deposits are paused
+- New deposits are paused.
-- Deposits reopen only when new demand is added or existing LPs withdraw
+- Deposits reopen only when new demand is added or existing LPs withdraw.

 This protects yield quality for all participants and keeps capital highly efficient.